bfv/4gl-coding-standards/README.md

 The performance impact of using a variable is negligible, the readability is increased dramatically.

 ## functions/methods
 Try for your methods and functions to be pure.
 This mean that the result is a function of the input parameters AND has no side effects.
 The latter is not always possible (think database I/O), but well worth striving for.
-It makes your code predictable and testables.
+It makes your code predictable and testable.
 Try to avoid using "globals" in functions/methods.
-If they are needed inject then parameter.
+If they are needed inject them parameter.
 So:

 ```
 class Foo: